Essential Sun Protection Tips For Hikers

 Woman hiking away from camera on trail looking out over a lake and mountains

-Understand the conditions
+Understand the environmental conditions

 Certain conditions like high altitude or reflection off of snow can increase the need for added sun protection.
 If you’ll be hiking at a high elevation, be sure to protect your skin with long sleeves and sunscreen.